 - Headset battery life could be better

-If your criteria for a good piece of gear includes the words “simple” and “cheap,” then the JETech Universal Headset is a great option for you.
-At about $12, this headset offers some of the best bang for your buck.
+If your criteria for a good piece of gear includes the words “simple” and “cheap,” then the Toorun M26 Bluetooth Headset is a great option for you.
+At about $16, this headset offers some of the best bang for your buck.

-This unobtrusive headset has a rather simple ear hook and on-ear speaker design, but provides an easy fit and good access to controls.
-The volume controls, however, leave a lot to be desired, so you will want to turn it up on your phone.
+This unobtrusive headset has a rather simple ear hook and on-ear speaker design, with easy access to controls.

-Earpiece audio is fine for the price, but even at max, the volume tends to be a little low.
+Earpiece audio is fine for the price, but even at max volume, the sound can be drowned out in a loud setting.
 On the other hand, outgoing audio sounds fine and has some basic noise cancelling to enhance your voice clarity.

-This headset offers about six hours of call time, and a handy LED to track remaining charge.
-If you find it hard to justify dropping almost $100 on a headset, the JETech is going to stand out for its no-frills efficiency.
+This headset offers about five hours of call time, and a handy LED to track remaining charge.
+If you find it hard to justify dropping almost $100 on a headset, the Toorun M26 is going to stand out for its no-frills efficiency.

 - Low price